 - Amount of Bitcoin (BTC) available: 21,000,000

 So, what will happen after all 21,000,000 available Bitcoin have been unlocked?
 Well, Bitcoin Miners will no longer receive the substantial Block Rewards they're entitled to.
-Instead, they'll need to settle on Transaction Fees alone to remain dedicated to Bitcoin Mining.
-If they decide against it, the Transaction Time will increase dramatically.
+Instead, they'll need to settle on receiving smaller Transaction Fees.
+This means it will take longer and be harder to amass a significant Bitcoin Balance (1 BTC+).

 What's more interesting, though, is what will happen to the value: Analysts expect it to surge.
 So if you manage to mine a whole Bitcoin, worth $8470 at the time of writing, it could be worth ten times that, if not more, a half-decade or so down the line.
 It's this surge that will encourage Bitcoin Miners to continue mining for Transaction Fees.

 The Coinmine One will continue to function long after all the remaining Bitcoin have been mined, raking in Transaction Fees.
 It can also be set to mine various Altcoins, like Ethereum (ETH) and Handshake (HNS).
 This means you can start amassing other Cryptocurrency at the same time in the hope that they too will climb with Bitcoin.

 It's not as unlikely as you would think, either.
 Coin Predictor has spotted a correlation between the value of Bitcoin and of Altcoins: When the value of Bitcoin changes, so does the value of the Altcoins — though not necessarily by the same amount.
 This doesn't ring true for all Altcoins, but there are some that are certainly influenced by Bitcoin.